nellocoder/diabetes-prediction-analysis/README.md

 # Metabolic Health Explorer: Pima Indians Diabetes Analysis

 ## Project Overview
 This project analyzes the Pima Indians Diabetes Dataset to identify key indicators of diabetes risk.
-It progresses from Exploratory Data Analysis (EDA) to building predictive models using Python.
+It progresses from Exploratory Data Analysis (EDA) to building predictive models using jupiter notebook.

 ## Key Insights
 * **Data Integrity:** Identified that the dataset used `0` as a placeholder for missing values in biologically impossible columns (Glucose, Blood Pressure, BMI).